hedyhli/tree-sitter-cognate/README.md

 ### Emacs

-A library for `cognate-ts-mode` comes with this repository, it supports the built-in tree-sitter feature for Emacs 29 and above.
-For other versions, consider using the official cognate-mode package for emacs, or consult the documentation on how to add a new grammar for the tree-sitter package you are using.
+A library for `cognate-ts-mode` is included in this repository, it supports the built-in tree-sitter feature for Emacs 29 and above.
+The major mode supports indent rules based on tree-sitter in addition to highlighting.

+For other versions, consider using the official cognate-mode package for emacs (which uses regex-based syntax highlighting), or consult the documentation on how to add a new grammar for the tree-sitter package you are using.

 Details on how to set up tree-sitter-cognate for Emacs 29+ is as follows.